Siddharth-Singhs/Summer2019/README.md

 - Work on Computer Vision.[ ]
 - Complete the daily objective.[ ]
 - Increase the model accuracy till week end. [ ]
+- Complete the database part for storing the scrapped data[ ]
 - Deadline of Scrapping the data is on 30 May 2019 [X]